Car Seat Guidelines for Babies, Children & Adolescents

 - 8-12 years old: Back seat only.
 May be out of booster seat if safety belt properly crosses the shoulder.
-Generally need to be about 4’9″ to be out of a booster seat.
-Should be in back seat due to primarily to height because of potential injury from deployed airbags.
+Generally need to be about 4’9″ (57″) to be out of a booster seat.
+Back seat recommendation is primarly related to height, as shorter individuals may be susceptible to injury from deployed airbags.

 - 13-17 years old: May sit in front or back seat but must be restrained properly with a safety belt.